peterdudek/peter-portfolio/README.md

 As you can see, I played a little with Bootstrap navigation bar colors and added some background color.

 There are two links to my social media accounts: LinkedIn and Github.

+Containers have borders and rounded edges (thanks to Bootstrap's class properties).

 I validated HTML using the W3C Markup Validation Service: https://validator.w3.org/ and it seemed alright.